ClimateWatch-Vizzuality/climate-watch/docs/data_explorer.md

          integer
       ],
       "columns":[
-         {"name":"string", "sortable":boolean, "current":"string"}
-      ]
+         "string"
+      ],
+      "sorting":{
+         "sort_col":"string","sort_dir":"string"
       }
    }
+}
 ```

 Response is paginated.
 Pagination headers are in place.
-Meta section is to inform the rendering of data in a tabular form: it lists available years of data (useful when used as headers) and all available data columns together with information on whether they are sortable or not.
-Column which is currently used for sorting will additionaly have the "current" property set to either "ASC" or "DESC".
+Meta section is to inform the rendering of data in a tabular form: it lists available years of data (useful when used as headers) and all available data columns.
+Current sorting column and direction are also returned.

 ```
 Link: <http://localhost:3000/api/v1/data/historical_emissions?page=622&start_year=2000>; rel="last", <http://localhost:3000/api/v1/data/historical_emissions?page=2&start_year=2000>; rel="next"